 Factors affecting results: Number of inspectors on staff, miles of pipeline, and number of construction projects.
-There is a time lapse between the program evaluation date and the announcement of scores; the score for calendar year 2007 is the last reported score.
+There is a time lapse between the program evaluation date and the announcement of scores; the score for calendar year 2009 is the last reported score.
+Recent federal changes to the scoring criteria and methodology resulted in slightly lower scores starting in 2008.

 Resources used: IUB Safety and Engineering staff.
 Part of the program cost is funded by federal grants.